suitcss/suit/doc/design-principles.md

 avoid tight coupling between unrelated modules, making it easier to make changes without inadvertantly affecting other modules.

-Split modules that attempt to do too much into smaller, more specific ones.
+Avoid creating components that attempt to do too much.
+Smaller, more specific components are preferred.
-This way other components or templates only have to know about the classes that are of interest to them, and you can reduce the number of levels in the UI system.

 Don't couple your styles to particular DOM elements or to a particular DOM structure (i.e., specific siblings, or a reliance on a node always being a